halohalospecial/atom-elmjutsu/README.md

 * Check `Enable Type-Aware Autocomplete` if you want to prioritize suggestions matching the expected type at cursor position.
   * The type can be inferred via the `Infer Type` command, but it's recommended to check `Infer Expected Type At Cursor On The Fly` in the package settings instead.
   * This will also allow :zap:`Replace with inferred type` completion.
+  * Take note that you may encounter some lag if you have large file or project.

 ![type-aware-autocomplete](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/type-aware-autocomplete.gif?raw=true)